emedware/omni18n/README.md

 Note: The library is optimized to download only the missing parts through a user's browsing experience

-Warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone
+> :warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone

 ### `internals`

-cf. local documentation. `geni18n` uses the standard JS Intl object.
+Cf. documentation in code. `geni18n` uses the standard JS Intl object.
 This object is able with a locale to determine some rules.
 For instance, english has 4 ways to make ordinals (1st, 2nd, 3rd, 4th) while french has 2 (this is already implemented in every browser and node)

 These "internals" are used with specific translation features (like to use `{ordinal|$1} try...`) and should be the same for all websites.